 The Information Technology Program implements and maintains user-centered technology solutions to streamline, simplify, and enhance the management, identification and location of library materials and services.
 The Program manages the Libraries’ web site, oversees the development and management of online services including OneSearch and the NDCatalog, and library management software such as the integrated library system.
 The Program maintains the Libraries’ server, network, and storage infrastructure, and maintains computer hardware and software necessary for ongoing work within the Libraries and coordinates technical support, technology training, and computing consultation and procurement activities for the Libraries.

 Mark is responsible for providing leadership, vision, and oversight for the strategic and functional directions of the IT Program including stewardship for the Program's budget and personnel.
-As Program Director for most of the Libraries' core technical infrastructure and services, he collaborates with key library and University stakeholders and partners to plan and implement technology solutions that contribute to a 21st century academic library.
+As Program Director for most of the Libraries' core technical infrastructure and services, he collaborates with key library and University stakeholders and partners to plan and implement technology solutions that contribute to a transformative academic library.

 Mark holds Bachelor's of Arts degrees in English and Math from the University of Maine and a Master's of Science degree in Library and Information Science from the University of Illinois.